 Long gone are the days where employees think that they have to look for a job for life.
 It is easier than ever to transfer skills, move abroad to work and, with online recruitment platforms, employers have access to a much larger pool of candidates.
 Although, there are downsides for employers as certain sectors may prove more attractive than others.

 In the current market, for many sectors, employees are in control and employers are having to look beyond market rate remuneration packages to recruit and retain staff.
 In this blog, Helen Griffiths from Plus Accounting explores some of the ways you can enhance the overall package offered to employees.
-Pam Loch and Alex Kiernan from Loch Associates look at how to get the best from your recruitment and onboarding process to help you employ and retain the right people in your business.
+Pam Loch from Loch Associates look at how to get the best from your recruitment and onboarding process to help you employ and retain the right people in your business.

 Here are a few ideas to consider as part of the overall package offered to employees:

 Pension contributions – as an employer you must comply with pension auto-enrolment rules, but you can pay additional pension contributions as a way of rewarding employees.
 If you want to pay an employee a bonus, it might be worth considering making a pension contribution into a registered pension scheme.